pystardust/ytfzf/README.md

 * If you wish to not install documentation (highly unrecommended) run `sudo make install` instead.

-* ytfzf may be in some repositories, such as the AUR, however the above way is the recommended way to install.
+* ytfzf may be in some repositories, such as the AUR, however they may or may not be up to date.

 ---